lilfade/UserFrosting/README.md

 - Implemented some file reorganization, moved /css and /js to /public, moved page and mail templates as well as language files to /templates
 - Started adding social login feature to the application to enable login via configured social services (default is facebook, google, twitter) additional services are available to be configured
+- Fixed the 404.php page as well as added a redirect 404.php in account/ to redirect to 404.php in the root folder.
+- Modified the header-loggedout.php to work with the 404.php page to show one item to logged in users otherwise the usual menu shows
+- Updated the installer to add the new account/info.php, this shows general information about the applications paths ect.

 [Older changes](CHANGELOG.md)